toboozy/toboozy/README.md

 ## About me

-I graduated from QUT in 2023 with a Bachelor of Games and Interactive Environments.
-I have skills in Unity, programming, and audio.

-In the last few years, I've worked under the mentorship of Gameloft Brisbane, showcased games at the Queensland Games Festival, and co-founded Mobster Lobster Games.

-I regularly participate in events like the Global Game Jam, Game Makers Tool Kit Game Jam, and Queensland Games Festival.

-I come from a creative industries background with a history of successfully recording/releasing original music, managing bands, hosting gigs, creating promotional videos, performing, and educating young musicians as a travelling tutor.

-I utilise my multi-disciplinary skillset and creative drive to help bring projects to fruition.
+Unity Developer and Software Developer.
+Expertise in Unity Engine, C#, .NET, GIT and OOP.
+Secondary skills in C, C++, HTML, CSS, and Python.
+Passion for problem solving, games, and learning.

+QUT 2023 Graduate of Bachelor of Games and Interactive Environments (Game Design) with distinction.
+Achieved position on the Deans list for exceptional academic performance despite working two jobs.
+Received mentorship from Gameloft Brisbane during my capstone project.

+Co-founded Mobster Lobster Games in 2024 with a focus on short, experimental experiences.
+Showcased our work at the Queensland Games Festival, Zed Games Indie Dev Night, and UQ Reality Labs events.
+Gained professional experience writing project plans, budgets, and creative pitch decks.
+Received business coaching from Birdifi Bridge.

+Started a trumpet tutoring business in 2018 and grew my student network through targeted advertising, resulting in consistent, recurring income from ten weekly students.
+I successfully guided students through AMEB exam curriculum using a results-based approach to teaching.

 ## Contact

-Contact me to learn how I can help you achieve your development goals: matthew.muller1998@gmail.com
+I'm currently open to any programming work with a preference for OOP languages.
+You can reach me at contact@mattmuller.dev and I will respond within 1-2 days.

-Contact my studio to recieve a quote on any outsourced work: gamesmobsterlobster@gmail.com
+Alternatively, contact my studio to recieve a quote for any outsourced game development work: gamesmobsterlobster@gmail.com